ornl-ssd/compiler-intro/_episodes/03-object-files.md

 {: .bash}

 After running these commands, you will see two new files called `hello_world.o` and `func.o`.
 The `.o` stands for "object file".
-We can combine this together to produce the executable using the `c++` command:
+We can combine these together to produce the executable using the `c++` command:

 ~~~
 $ c++ -o hello_world hello_world.o func.o
 ~~~
 {: .bash}

-Notice that this looks very like our original compile command, except that we're using the object files instead of the source.
+Notice that this looks very like our original compile command, except that we're using the object files instead of the source files.
 Using this approach, we can make a modification to one of the source files without having to recompile the others.

 Let's change `func.cpp` to add 2 instead of 1: